Understand crypto

 +

-No. Starting slowly, with a small amount and a learning mindset, is often much healthier than jumping into trading.
+No. Starting slowly, with a small amount and a learning mindset, is often much healthier than jumping into trading. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 For what kind of user can Deblock be useful?